lingliw/panTool/padocTool/input/articles/HDInsight/hdinsight-storm-sensor-data-analysis.md

 9. At the bottom of the page, the default subnet name is **Subnet-1**.
 Use the **add subnet** button to add **Subnet-2**.
 These subnets will house the Storm and HBase clusters.

 	> [AZURE.NOTE] In this article, we will be using clusters with only one node.
 If you are creating multinode clusters, you must verify the **CIDR(ADDRESS COUNT)** for the subnet that will be used for the cluster.
 The address count must be greater than the number of worker nodes plus seven (Gateway: 2, Headnode: 2, Zookeeper: 3).
 For example, if you need a 10 node HBase cluster, the address count for the subnet must be greater than 17 (10+7).
 Otherwise, the deployment will fail.
-	>
-	> It is highly recommended to designate a single subnet for one cluster.
+	> <p>It is highly recommended to designate a single subnet for one cluster.

 11. Click **Save** at the bottom of the page.

 ### Create a Storm and HBase cluster on the virtual network

-1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn/).
+1. Sign in to the [Azure Classic Management Portal](https://manage.windowsazure.cn/).

 2. Click **HDInsight** in the left pane, and then click **+NEW** in the lower-left corner of the page.